rheiland/xml2jupyter/README.md

 ## Installation

 Download the `xml2jupyter.py` Python script from this repository.
-(This will let you perform the core function of generating  Jupyter widgets associated with PhysiCell's `<user_parameters>` in an XML configuration file).
+(This will let you perform the core function of generating  Jupyter widgets associated with PhysiCell's `<microenvironment_setup>` and `<user_parameters>` in an XML configuration file).

 <!--
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/rheiland/xml2gui/master?filepath=PhysiCell.ipynb) Click the binder badge to play with the notebook from your browser without installing anything.